 Todd's Story

 Todd joined Watsi on December 31st, 2014.
-Six years ago, Todd joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Todd's most recent donation traveled 8,800 miles to support Sophal, a loving grandmother from Cambodia, to fund surgery to restore her vision.
+Seven years ago, Todd joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Todd's most recent donation traveled 8,500 miles to support Justine, a 37 year old casual laborer from Kenya, to fund a mass excision.

 Impact